Richard VanGrunsven

 Richard E. "Dick" VanGrunsven (born 1939) is an American aircraft designer and kit plane manufacturer.
-The number of VanGrunsven-designed homebuilt aircraft produced each year in North America exceeds the combined production of all commercial general aviation companies.
+The number of VanGrunsven-designed homebuilt aircraft produced each year in North America exceeds the production of all commercial general aviation companies combined.

 In 1973 VanGrunsven founded the aircraft manufacturing company Van's Aircraft, and in 2012 became the founding president of the Aircraft Kit Industry Association (AKIA), an American aviation advocacy association.

 Life and career

 Richard VanGrunsven grew up on a farm near Cornelius, Oregon and is the son of a Portland area farmer.
 He has seven brothers and sisters.
 His father had taken flying lessons prior to getting married and his stories inspired Richard and his older brother Jerry to acquire an old Piper J-3 Cub, and later a Taylorcraft.
 Richard learned to fly in 1956 from a 670-foot airstrip on the farm, acquiring his pilot certificate at age 16.
 His first aeronautical business was providing wheel pants for Taylorcraft.
 He graduated from the University of Portland in 1961 with an engineering degree.
 He then joined the United States Air Force that same year.
 VanGrunsven originally planned to become a fighter pilot, but a minor color vision problem that would have been acceptable in civilian aviation, but not to the Air Force, led instead to him serving three years as a communications officer.
 After serving in the Air Force, he worked as a designer for Hyster, an Oregon manufacturer of lift trucks.
 His free time was devoted to learning more about aviation.
-He now has earned Chief Flying Instructor, multi-engine, and Airline Transport Pilot ratings and has logged over 12,000 hours of flight time.
+He now has earned Certified Flight Instructor, multi-engine, and Airline Transport Pilot ratings and has logged over 12,000 hours of flight time.
+He is also an avid glider pilot.

 Towards the mid-1960s, VanGrunsven purchased a Stits Playboy homebuilt aircraft and modified it by installing a larger engine.
 Later, he modified the aircraft by installing cantilevered aluminum wings with flaps, creating the RV-1 in 1965.
 A few years later he started a clean-sheet design, the all-aluminum RV-3 single-place aircraft, which VanGrunsven introduced at the 1972 EAA AirVenture Airshow in Oshkosh, Wisconsin, where he won the "Best Aerodynamic Detailing" award for the RV-3.
 The aircraft set new standards of aircraft performance in the homebuilt industry, and became the genesis design for the rest of the RV-series, all which strongly resemble the RV-3.